david-wolgemuth/david-wolgemuth.github.io/_posts/2026-01-18-the-repository-pattern-in-a-50-person-startup.md

     return "standard"
 ```

-The Repository is what bridges the gap:
+The Repository bridges the gap:

 ```python
 class UserRepository: